Bob's Travel Recommendations

 Read about where you're going.
 Attempt to prepare yourself.
 Get something like a Rough Guide.
 If you need to sort out local minibus schedules, including how to pay for your ticket and how much it will probably cost, they will do the job.

 Lonely Planet guidebooks were great in the 1990s into the early 2000s at the latest.
-After that more and more of the content is for luxury travelers, and the meaning is obscured with constant British slang such as "naff", "natty", "toff", "twee", "tuck in", "splash out", and on and on.
-Get used older editions from Amazon, or check at library book sales.
+After that more and more of the content is for luxury travelers, and the meaning was obscured with constant British slang such as "naff", "natty", "toff", "twee", "tuck in", "splash out", and on and on.
+In 2007 a 75% stake in the Lonely Planet brand was sold to BBC Worldwide, and in 2013 it was sold to a U.S. billionaire.
+Businesses are described as "cute" and "adorable" as if they were kittens, and food is described as "to die for" and "scrumptious" because the writers really wanted to write for "Sex and the City" but missed their chance.
+Get used older editions from Amazon or at library book sales.

 For detailed travel planning in Europe, get the European Rail Timetable.